An Introduction to Sailing

 Discover Buffalo Sailing is your introduction to the world of sailing.
 Taking place the first 4 weeks of the sailing season, the program will expose you to basic sailing skills through a structured program of onshore chalk-talks and on the water, hands-on experience.
 Club boat owners are volunteering their equipment to give you the best possible experiences.
 Mentors and seasoned crew members will coach you as you learn how the wind and the sails move the vessel through the water.
 The program will include basic boat handling and safety.

-The 2021 season will kick off on Thursday, April 22nd with an orientation session from 6:30-8:30 pm that will outline the program expectations, recommended equipment and boat assignments.
+Registration opens on January 15th.
+The 2023 season will kick off on Thursday, April 20th with an orientation session from 6:30-8:30 pm that will outline the program expectations, recommended equipment and boat assignments.
 It will also be a “meet the skipper” night as all participants and fellow crew members, including your club mentors, will be introduced.
 This meeting will be held at Obersheimer Sailor Supply – 1884 Niagara St. Buffalo, NY 14207 on the second-floor sail loft.

 The requirement for participation is basic club membership which is $55, a $20 materials fee, and signature of a liability waiver.
 Participants need to be agile enough to easily move around a boat in motion.
 For more specific information regarding requirements prior to orientation, please contact Diana Augspurger, Program Coordinator at Diana.Augspurger@gmail.com